kudotuanminh/monitoring/monitoring/README.md

    - Wazuh Dashboard: https://localhost:5602
    - VictoriaMetrics: http://localhost:8428

+## Important Notes
+-   The initialization script will create a `.env` file containing sensitive information.
+Ensure this file is kept secure.
+-   By default, Grafana does not get OpenSearch's version information.
+You may need to manually configure the OpenSearch data source in Grafana after the initial setup.

 ## Manual Startup (Alternative)

 If you prefer to start services manually or if the automatic startup fails: